VishalRamki/C3990-Server/README.md

 The way Flask is setup, it allows you to make modifications to the code and reloads it.

 # Changelog

+### 10/04/17 - Documentation Galore;

+- Adding in documentation for all files.
+- Adding in all of the required examples for the endpoints;

 ### 09/04/17